 TRUSTS: Attach copies of the trust instrument and any amendments, a statement as to why the trust is closing and copies of the annual court accountings for the previous 3 years.
+Also provide the information requested at the bottom of page 2, Schedule D of the Form 2.
+The certificate will be mailed within 60 days.

 ESTATES: Attach copies of the inventory and will including any codicils with the request.
 If these documents were previously submitted with a Wisconsin estate tax return, it is not necessary to submit additional copies.
+Also provide the information requested at the bottom of page 2, Schedule D of the Form 2.
+The certificate will be mailed or a letter sent in four to six weeks.
 The receipt of the closing certificate will not relieve the fiduciary from the responsibility of filing the final fiduciary return.